anisotropi4/goldfinch/README.md

  * The Sumbera implementation 'Many points with d3 and leaflet' here http://bl.ocks.org/sumbera/10463358
  * OpenStreetMap data and maptiles (https://www.openstreetmap.org)
  * Leaflet javascript library (http://leafletjs.com)

+### **add-x-tag.sh**
+A wrapper script that applies a filter (default 'cat') and adds an arbitary xml tag (default "_wrapper") to an xml-file for use in a shell script.
+This allows large xml files to be split and inserted into a pipeline to allow for easier processing.

+### **rmxmlns.sh**
+A wrapper script that uses the `xsltproc` transformation `rmxmlns.xslt` to remove namespace information from an xml-file.

+Assumptions
+  * The xml tranformation `xsltproc` utility is installed

+The `rmxmlns.sh` xslt transformation is based on the answer by "jasso" in the discussion stackoverflow discussoin "https://stackoverflow.com/questions/5268182/how-to-remove-namespaces-from-xml-using-xslt"

+   On an Debian base Linux version run:

+  `$ sudo apt install xsltproc`

+### **xml-to-ndjson.sh**
+A wrapper script that transforms xml to ndjson files in a shell pipeline.
+The transformation takes pre-split temporary xml-file with an arbitrary wrapper xml-tag, applies the transformation using the `xml-to-json` script, and deletes the temporary file.

+  *  `jq` tool is installed (https://stedolan.github.io/jq/)
+  * `xml-to-json` untility is installed ("https://github.com/sinelaw/xml-to-json")